-The Event Editor is the other main window in MMF2 (pictured below).
-This is where you program the “brains” of your game.
+MMF2′s Event Editor is another way to interact with your program.
+Here, you program the “brains” of your game.
 The Event Editor lets you program without writing a single line of code.
 Technically speaking, you are creating “conditionals” in this window.
-Whenever “this” happens, do “that.”
+Whenever this happens, do that.
 For example, line number 9 says “If the number of lives reaches 0, then restart the application.”
 By creating lists of these conditionals, we can create complex and interesting games that our students can be proud of!
 Multimedia Fusion 2 games will run on any Windows computer.